Best TV Providers in Customer Satisfaction 2020

 That’s why we ask for their thoughts in our annual Customer Satisfaction Survey.
-Daily use of a TV service is sustained product testing, and .
+Daily use of a TV service is sustained product testing.
 People who pay for the product or service are literally invested in it.
 Customer experience is key to knowing if a TV service is worth it, or if one is better than another.

-These are the highest-scoring providers in each of our nine survey categories.
+Directly below are the highest-scoring providers overall.
+We also have rankings for each provider in nine other survey categories.
 For more detail on particular categories, use the jump links below.
 Or read the entire article if you’re into the whole linear thing.

 Overall customer satisfaction

 The best TV provider for 2020—according to overall score?
 Well, Cox technically took top honors, scoring 3.965 (out of 5).
 DIRECTV was a very close second with 3.961, and Spectrum scored a neat third with 3.94.
 But scores aren’t everything, as we explain below.

 Typically, we see lots of near-ties in our survey results.
 For example, Cox narrowly beat DIRECTV for best overall by 0.004 of a point.
 But a closer examination of the results reveals DIRECTV as the top provider.

 Cox took top honors in other categories by hefty margins.
 The provider beat second-place finishers DIRECTV and Spectrum (tied at 4.12) by 0.22 of a point in installation and setup, and it dominated the monthly bill category by an even larger margin: 0.47 of a point.

 These big numbers matter: Cox finished fourth in three categories (channel selection, signal reliability, and user experience) and 8th place in two others (DVR satisfaction and value).